-I’m not sure I would pay to get in, necessarily (admission was 4.50 Euros as of 2012), but we were given a free look as part of our Construction Site Tour.
+I’m not sure I would pay to get in, necessarily, but we were given a free look as part of our Construction Site Tour.

 In the old days when there was a Colonial Museum upstairs, people used to make bitter jokes about this aquarium, saying you could go downstairs to see exotic fish and then upstairs to see exotic people.